 Joan Taylor came to Hollywood in 1946 and appeared for four years in various plays at the Pasadena Playhouse, where she was spotted by Victor Jory playing the role of Regina in

 Another Part of the Forest.
 Joan then joined Paramount as a member of that studio's "Golden Circle" of promising future stars, and was soon cast as an Indian girl in Fighting Man of the Plains with Randolph Scott and

-"The Savage" with Charlton Heston.
+The Savage with Charlton Heston.
 She then co-starred with Robert Stack in

-War Paint and with Ann Blyth and Howard Keel in "Rose Marie",
+War Paint and with Ann Blyth and Howard Keel in Rose Marie,

-after which she played in "Fort yuma", and in all these pictures she portrayed and Indian girl.
+after which she played in Fort Yuma, and in all these pictures she portrayed and Indian girl.
 She went on to do other movies and TV shows.
 One of her most recognized movies was 20 Million Miles to Earth (1957).
 She joined

 Hawaii Five-0.
 After his death, she later married prolific TV director Walter Grauman.
 She later starred in 1998 movie as a Tourist in the movie

 Split.
 Joan had wrote and directed a short 1990 drama called Redlands.
 In 1997 she helped write a 1997 movie called Fools Rush In.
 In 2002 she helped write & teleplay for a TV movie called

 Joan was first introduced in